MimShin/rubik/README.md

 # rubik
-A simple go program to solve the 3x3 Rubik's cube (finds the optimum solution) Currently it only works for solutions up to 8 moves (8 moves can take up to 35 mins)
+A simple go program to solve the 3x3 Rubik's cube (finds the optimum solution).
+It only works for solutions up to 8 moves (8 moves can take up to 35 mins)

 # usage
 The following command scrambles the cube with n random moves and then tries to solve it